Training Programs

 Please Note: the Handbook has been updated with the new SOBI contact information for submitting your forms.
 Please do not use any Handbooks that you have downloaded prior to 20 December 2018.
 Doing so may delay your approval process.

-Advanced Instructor Training Program PDF
+Advanced Instructor Training Program Handbook

 Testimonials for Training Programs